Zha0rong/Buzz/README.md

 ![alt text](https://github.com/Zha0rong/MERFISHer/blob/main/pics/Plot%20Cell%20by%20real%20probes-1.png "MERFish figure 1")

 This dataset is generated from a piece of Mouse Ileum.
 Just by looking at the figure above you will notice that in different places of the tissue the cellular compositions are different.
+MERFISHer is an un-biased clustering approach to 'fish out' regions with different cellular composition which may potentially be biologically meaningful.

 ## Citation